 Most of all, stay positive.

-Nicotine addiction is hard to overcome, but believe that this can be your last puff.
+Nicotine addiction is hard to overcome, but believe that this can be a last puff.